-Perhaps one of the parties has significantly more money or assets than the other party, and they want to keep those assets separate from the assets that the parties accrue during the marriage.
-It can be family money/assets, or money/assets from a prior marriage, maybe they want to protect their kids from a prior marriage, whatever the reason, there are times that parties enter into an agreement that determines what happens to money/assets they had prior to the marriage and what happens to money/assets earned and/or accrued during the marriage.
+Perhaps one of the parties has significantly more money or assets than the other party, and they want to keep those separate from the assets that the parties accrue during the marriage.
+It can be family money/assets, money/assets from a prior marriage, or maybe they want to protect their kids from a prior marriage.
+Whatever the reason, there are times that parties enter into an agreement that determines what happens to money/assets they had prior to the marriage versus that earned and/or accrued during the marriage.
 This Agreement is called a Prenuptial Agreement.

 A prenuptial agreement is entered into between the parties before they get married.
 It is a legally complicated document and must be fair and reasonable at the time of signing and fair and reasonable at the time it may be contested.